 Top tip 3 - spelling memory.
 Most forgetting happens in the first few hours.
 So you need to revise little and often.
 Writing and spelling are interlinked.
 If you want to improve your spelling you must write.
 Use the words you want to learn in a piece of writing and it will help fix their meaning and their spelling in your mind.

-Top tip 4 - Spelling vs. Speaking and how you mustn't fret over your accent and think its at fault for you not spelling well.
+Top tip 4 - Spelling vs. Speaking and how you mustn't fret over your accent and think it's at fault for your spelling.
 We've always had different accents and dialects which means we can’t have a phonetic spelling system.
 The guys in the 1800's who wrote the first "real" English dictionary (Oxford English Dictionary), knew this, didn't give a hoot about making spelling easy or writing it phonetically.
 They were more concerned about showing the history and roots of the words most likely because there were too many accents and dialects to make it work this way.

 Top Tip 5 - use memory tricks to help you remember difficult spellings.
 Use rhymes and saying and any trick to help you to remember how to spell words